Greg the Egg

 Greg's hardware consists of:

 Greg's appearance is intended to look soft and cute to attract people.
-This invited people from the audience to comfort Greg and play with him.
-His outside consists of:
+This encouraged people in the audience to comfort Greg and play with him.
+His exterior consists of:

 He also has his very own playground, consisting of a swing, seesaw and merry-go-round.
-These have been handmade in order to fit Greg the Egg perfectly.
-By making use of wood, paint, paint stirring sticks, a basket, a hamster wheel, two small easels, paper, and flower decorations.
+These were handmade to fit Greg the egg perfectly, using wood, paint, paint-stirring sticks, velcro, a basket, a hamster wheel, two small easels, paper, and flower decorations.

 Next Project Previous Project